-We work in an interdisciplinary fashion, collaborating with health science, economy, climatology, energy engineering, and social science.
-The scale of our research varies from the very detailed level to larger structural planning on regional, national and international level.
+We use design and planning methods to deal with the functional, infrastructural, and aesthetic issues pertaining to the built environment and landscape.
+We work in an interdisciplinary fashion, collaborating with fields such as health science, economy, and energy engineering.
+The scale of our research varies from the very detailed level to larger structural planning on the regional, national and international levels.

-The architecture group is also responsible for the education program, Master of Science in Architectural Engineering which is, by number of students, the largest in the department (SBN).
+The architecture group is also responsible for the "urban track" and several undregraduate courses of the 5-year Master of Science in Architectural Engineering which is, by number of students, the largest in the department (SBN).
 We have a large network of visiting lecturers that participate to the educational activities within our courses.
-Our group is a full member of the Association of European Schools of Planning (AESOP).